Wiseephay99/FilmFlix/README.md

 ## Design choices

 - This project is made with Vue 3.
-I had no experience with Vue 3, but as I heard it's being used in a few projects at ABN Amro I thought it would be fun to explore the framework a bit.

 - There is very simple state management in the `src/services/store.js` - but it doesn't use any external dependencies.
 For this small project that seemed a bit overkill.